 do not count as extreme.
 Any club failing to fulfil a fixture will have four

 points deducted from the following season.
 Abandoned matches (inclement

 weather) must be re-arranged at the soonest possible opportunity, and in any

 event MUST be played before the date of the NGFL Cup.

 player may obtain distance information by using a device that measures distance only.

-must be notified to the Secretary/Treasurer within nine days of the date
+Results must be notified to the Secretary/Treasurer within three days of the date

 on which each match is due to be played.
-This can either be done on the
+This can either be done by

 the Secretary/Treasurer within the prescribed time will result in the home